reddit/node-platform/README.md

   container='container',          // OPTIONAL.
 Id of the DOM element
                                   // the Client App will be rendered into.

-  dataEl='data',                  // OPTIONAL.
-Id of the script tab that
+  dataVar='___r',                 // OPTIONAL.
+A key on the 'window' object
-                                  // holds the JSON blob the store is
-                                  // initialized with.
+                                  // where the data will be written into.

   modifyData=function(data) {...} // OPTIONAL.
 A function that mutates the
                                   // data object before it is loaded